kbunnyjoel/github-actions-example/README.md

 5. **Validate DNS & service availability** automatically in pipeline
 6. Configure AWS Cognito for application user authentication and integrate with your application Ingress for OIDC/OAuth2-based access control (optional but recommended)
 7. Optionally configure Amazon EventBridge rules to automatically start and stop EKS node group instances on a schedule to optimize costs (e.g., stop dev clusters overnight).
+8. Configure the Kubernetes Cluster Autoscaler on your EKS cluster to dynamically scale spot instance node groups up and down based on pending pods and resource usage.
+This ensures you only pay for compute when needed and maximizes cost efficiency by using AWS Spot Instances, automatically adding nodes when workloads demand and removing them when idle.
-8. **Deploy your Node.js EJS application** with included example `addNumbers()` function and accompanying Jest test cases to validate your business logic.
+9. **Deploy your Node.js EJS application** with included example `addNumbers()` function and accompanying Jest test cases to validate your business logic.
-9. Optionally configure your GoDaddy DNS to point application domains (e.g., gha.yourdomain.com) to the AWS ALB ingress hostname by creating a CNAME record for each desired subdomain pointing to your ALB's DNS name.
+10. Optionally configure your GoDaddy DNS to point application domains (e.g., gha.yourdomain.com) to the AWS ALB ingress hostname by creating a CNAME record for each desired subdomain pointing to your ALB's DNS name.
 This enables easy custom domain access with your GoDaddy-managed domains.

 ## ✅ CI/CD Status